-Future plans include upgrading the District's school mini-bus, buying a new bus dependent on receiving a clean diesel grant, constructing a bus/storage garage, replacing inefficient windows, replacing older geothermal pumps, and refinishing weight room and locker room floors with new epoxy.
-Many of these projects will utilize federal ESSER II and III dollars.
+Future plans include upgrading the District's mini-van, buying a new bus dependent on receiving a clean diesel grant, constructing a bus/storage garage, minor roof repairs, replacing entryway heaters, and a new reading curriculum for the elementary.
+Many of these projects will continue to utilize federal ESSER II and III dollars.